 Wales coach Warren Gatland has warned that English and French clubs' attempts to set up a breakaway tournament from the Heineken Cup will fail.

-due to start next season, is a result of Anglo-French frustrations with Heineken Cup qualification and revenue sharing.
+The Rugby Champions Cup, due to start next season, is a result of Anglo-French frustrations with Heineken Cup qualification and revenue sharing.

 "I don't see an Anglo-French competition being successful or lasting that long," Gatland told BBC Jersey.

 "I think all parties want full representation from all the countries."